Helioviewer-Project/JHelioviewer-SWHV/docs/ddf.md

 The input to the image canvas is received by the `GLWindow` from the JOGL NEWT input system.
 The events arrive on the NEWT Event Dispatch Thread and are re-issued on the AWT Event Dispatch Thread such that all computations in response to user interaction, which includes interaction with the Swing components, are performed on the Swing thread.
 The event dispatch to the interested subscribers is mediated by the `InputController`.
 The available interactions are

-- `InteractionAnnotate` - draw annotations, possibly interactively, on the image canvas;
+- `InteractionAnnotate`: draw annotations, possibly interactively, on the image canvas;
-- `InteractionAxis` - rotate around the current `Viewpoint` axis;
+- `InteractionAxis`: rotate around the current `Viewpoint` axis;
-- `InteractionPan` - translate camera origin;
+- `InteractionPan`: translate camera origin;
-- `InteractionRotate` - free rotation around camera origin.
+- `InteractionRotate`: free rotation around camera origin.

 ## Network I/O